 According to Glassdoor, the average salary base for an ML engineer at Google is $145,442 per year.
 That is 14 percent more than the average annual ML engineer salary in the United States.
 An Apple machine learning engineer and an Amazon machine learning engineer also receive more than fair compensation.

 Yes, becoming a machine learning engineer (ML) is hard.
 Knowledge of key machine learning programming languages, statistics, and software engineering are essential skills.
 You must also have advanced math skills, and advanced knowledge of machine learning algorithms, signal processing algorithms, and machine learning models.
-This career path requires a lot of research and learning.
+This career path requires a lot of research and learning, but you can gain the skills quickly at a machine learning bootcamp.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.